Image Image

 CDL DUI

 Commercial Driver’s License (CDL) holders face harsher DUI penalties in Illinois.
-A first CDL DUI offense can cost you your CDL for at least one year, even if the arrest happened while driving your personal car.
+The first CDL DUI offense can result in a one-year CDL disqualification, regardless of whether you were driving a commercial or personal vehicle.
 If you are convicted of a second DUI, you face permanent CDL disqualification.
 When operating commercial vehicles, CDL drivers must comply with a lower BAC limit of 0.04%.

 DUI Penalties in Shiloh, IL